GoodGuide/gg-git-hooks/README.md

 You could easily just add the `goodguide-git-hooks CMD $@` command to your existing git hooks.
 (If you're not using `exec`, make sure you have `set -e` or manually check the exit status of this command so they can fail the commit if necessary.)

 Similarly, you can add any additional logic to the generated shims.
-They won't be rewritten by `goodguide-git-hooks` unless you tell it to.
+Existing hooks won't be rewritten by `goodguide-git-hooks install` unless you tell it to.

 ## Updating the cache of Tracker stories